What Is the Order of Adjectives in a Sentence? An Infographic, Examples, and More…

 It became clear that adjectives can come both before or after the word they describe and even though there is a specific way to order multiple adjectives – that too is flexible sometimes.

-Most adjectives, as shown above with the adjective red can take both positions.
-However, there are adjectives that can only have a predictive position, and placing them differently is not a matter of opinion or emphasis, it’s simply wrong.
-Many of these adjectives start with the letter “a”.
+Most adjectives can take both positions.
+However, there are adjectives that can only have a predictive position.
+Many of these adjectives start with the letter “a.”

 • asleep